saros-project/saros/docs/contribute/best-practices.md

 * The name of the sub-task, as set using `subTask(String)`

-This information is typically presented to the user as a Dialog with a message being equal to the taskname of the top level progress monitor, a progress bar showing the growing amount of work already done and a label for the current sub-task which switches every time the sub-task is being set.
+This information is typically presented to the user as a Dialog with a message being equal to the task name of the top level progress monitor, a progress bar showing the growing amount of work already done and a label for the current sub-task which switches every time the sub-task is being set.